 - Encourage more users to public transport, by providing an easier first and last mile transfer between their home and the station; and

 - Provide sufficient capacity within station access facilities to meet ongoing growth in demand for the rail network, as identified by the Rail Growth Plan.

-The Station Access Strategies are being developed as part of a staged approach with all strategies likely to be completed by mid-2020.
-Once completed, strategies are used to inform the PTA’s long-term planning, project definition, support stakeholder submissions for infrastructure improvements and measure progress of patronage and mode split against key targets.
+The Station Access Strategies are being developed as part of a staged approach with all strategies and were complete in late 2020.
+These strategies are now used to inform the PTA’s long-term planning, project definition, support stakeholder submissions for infrastructure improvements and measure progress of patronage and mode split against key targets.
 As part of this work, the PTA will increasingly look to work with other stakeholders to deliver the improvements to station access identified in each strategy.